AswathyRadha100/Fraud_Detection_In_Healthcare/Source/README.md

      2. Acquire the data from [kaggle](https://www.kaggle.com/datasets/rohitrox/healthcare-provider-fraud-detection-analysis?select=Train_Beneficiarydata-1542865627584.csv)
      3. Run data preprocessing and feature engineering scripts.
      4. Explore data using provided notebooks.
-     5. Train and evaluate regression models using the provided notebook.
+     5. Train and evaluate classification models using the provided notebook.
-     6. Replicate the property tax assessment process using the provided instructions.
+     6. Replicate the potential fraud assessment process using the provided instructions.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------